-Outside of the quarterly update cycle, outstanding shares and free float will be updated with at least two days' notice if prompted by primary or secondary offerings if (i) there is a USD \$1 billion investable market capitalization change related to a primary/secondary offering or (ii) there is a resultant 5% change in index shares related to a primary or secondary offering and a USD \$250 million investable market capitalization change.
-These changes are implemented after the close on the day that the subscription period closes, assuming two days' notice can be provided.
-If two days' notice cannot be provided prior to the end of the subscription period, the change will still proceed with two days' notice and will be implemented at the earliest opportunity.
-If discovery of the event occurs more than two days after the close of the subscription period, the changes are deferred until the quarterly review cycle.
+Outside of the quarterly update cycle, outstanding shares and free float will be updated with at least two days' notice if prompted by primary or secondary offerings if (i there is a USD \$1 billion investable market capitalization change related to a primary/secondary offering measured by multiplying the change to index shares by the subscription price or (ii) there is a resultant 5% change in index shares related to a primary or secondary offering and a USD \$250 million investable market capitalization change measured by multiplying the change to index shares by the subscription price.
+The pricing date will serve as the trigger for implementation; i.e. once FTSE Russel is aware that an offering has priced, the update will be implemented with two days' notice from market close (contingent on the thresholds described above being triggered).
+If discovery of the pricing date occurs more than two days after the pricing date, the update will be deferred until the next quarterly review.

 If a company distributes shares of an additional share class to its existing shareholders through a mandatory corporate action, the additional share class will be evaluated for separate index membership.
-The new share class will be deemed eligible if the market capitalization of the distributed shares meets the minimum size requirement (the market capitalization of the smallest member of the Russell 3000ETM Index from the previous rebalance as adjusted for performance to date).
+The new share class will be deemed eligible if the market capitalization of the distributed shares meets the minimum size requirement (the market capitalization of the smallest member of the Russell 3000E Index from the previous rebalance as adjusted for performance to date).
 If the additional share class is not eligible at the time of distribution, it will not be added to the Russell 2000® Index.